 - Where you have consented to such disclosure; or

 We may use the personal information collected from you for the purpose of providing you with direct marketing material such as articles that may be of interest to you, however you may, by contacting us, request not to receive such information and we will give effect to that request.
-Please allow two weeks for your request to be actioned.
+Please allow 14 days for your request to be actioned.

 We collect information about you for the purpose of reporting to AUSTRAC under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

-We may disclose your personal information to external contractors for the following purposes:
+We may disclose your personal information to external contractors or agents, which might be located in the Philippines, for the following purposes: